Subject Access Request (SAR)

 The Subject Access Request or SAR is one of the fundamental rights individuals have.

-It will probably also be one of your busiest functions under GDPR compliance.
-So better to get a process sorted out for it before 25th May 2018.
+It may also be one of your busiest functions under GDPR compliance.
+So better to get a process sorted out for it if you haven’t already done so.

 Get access to the data you hold about them.
 Not necessarily all of it.
 There are provisions made for certain types of data to be held back, but you would need to be really sure of your ground.
 Legal advice needed if you’re going to try this.

 Otherwise you need to give it all in a secure format.
-When I say “all” I mean “all the personally identifiable information”.
+When I say “all” I mean “all the personal data”.
 Not “everything in the business”.

-Pay particular attention to the PII you hold in employment records.
+Pay particular attention to the personal data you hold in employment records.

 A Subject Access Request should trigger a specific process to comply with it.
 You need to make sure key people know about the request and how it is going to be met.
 You have one month to respond, once the nature of the request and the identity of the individual have been verified.
 It is your responsibility as a Data Controller to record the request and how it was met.
 These records may need to be inspected by the ICO.